 OTHER FEDERAL FUNDING SOURCES

-The Project was submitted for INFRA funding in FY 2018-2019 and 2019-2020.
-Carver County and MnDOT have previously secured the following funding for additional improvements within the larger US Highway 212 Corridor.
+The Project was submitted for INFRA and BUILD funding in FY 2018-2019, 2019-2020 and 2020-2021.
+Carver County and MnDOT have previously secured the funding detailed below for additional improvements within the larger US Highway 212 Corridor.